Chalarangelo/30-seconds-of-code/README.md

 Generates primes up to a given number, using the Sieve of Eratosthenes.

 Generate an array from `2` to the given number.
-Use `Array.filter()` to filter out the values divisible by any number from `2` to the square root of the provided number.
+Use `Array.prototype.filter()` to filter out the values divisible by any number from `2` to the square root of the provided number.

 ```js
 const primes = num => {